pixel8cloud/Learn-Git-and-Github/README.md

-This is the best channel for developers
+This is the best channel for student